-

 Proximity increases risk.

-Missouri residents check after heavy rain.
+Missouri residents often schedule checks after heavy rain.

-Some seasons are more useful.
+Certain times of year are more useful.

-Late summer reveals drought stress.
+Late summer can show drought stress.

 Fall can reveal structural issues before snow.